grafana/tns/README.md

     ```sh
     kubectl get pods -n tns-cloud
     ```
-    If all the pods are listed as either `running`, your app is ready for use.
+    If all the pods are listed as either `running` or `completed`, your app is ready for use.

 ## Install TNS demo app connected to Grafana Cloud (`grafana-cloud` option)